Esri/solutions-widgets-wpf/source/FindClosestResource/Readme.md

 * Finds closest facilities from given incidents.
 To locate closest facilities:
 1. Draw incident points on the map
-2. Select facilities from a given layer,
+2. Select facilities from a given layer
-3. Draw or select barriers on the map.
+3. Draw or select barriers on the map
 4. Closest facilities are identified and the best routes are returned

 ## Instructions
+* How to set up the map tool:
+In the Configure Find Closest Facility Map Tool dialog set the following parameters:
+1. Resource Layer (Facilities) - Specify resources layer.
+This layer contains facility locations that are searched for when finding the closest location.
+These locations are referred to as facilities or resources.
+2. Select a field name for the layer.
+Facilities or Resource locations will be selected on the map based on attribute criteria.
+In the map tool, you will specifiy facilities layer and from that layer you will select given facilities (hospital, police stations etc).
+3. Select barriers layers: Use this parameter to specify a layer that contains temporary restrictions or represent additional time or distance that may be required to travel on the underlying streets.

 ### General Help